Environment

 Governance

 The Sustainability Management Strategy Committee and the Sustainability Management Promotion Committee handle all general matters involving sustainability and these two committees explore potential strategies to enact for decarbonization.
-The manager in charge of Sustainability and the Sustainability Management Promotion Division both report on the content of these meetings twice annually to the Board of Directors and the Executive Officers’ Meeting.
+The manager in charge of promoting sustainability and the Sustainability Management Promotion Division both report on the content of these meetings twice annually to the Board of Directors and the Executive Officers’ Meeting.
 Alongside these efforts and as a way of managing the promotion of environmental activities within the Group, the Meiden Group Environmental Committee, which is chaired by a production manager, meets quarterly to uncover issues within the Company, set environmental goals, devise action plans, and discuss emergency responses in order to promote and monitor the deployment of concrete policies for environmental management.

 Risk Management